graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/keras_tf2.rst

 Saving and loading a Keras model must be done within the IPUStrategy scope in order to save/load IPU-specific information.

+When saving and loading ``Model`` subclasses, make sure to save and restore class members, such as layers, via the config.
+This can be done by overriding the ``get_config`` and ``from_config`` methods.
+Re-creating members from scratch can cause errors, as the original members may be restored as part of the IPU-specific internal state.

 .. note::
   The arguments `pipelining_kwargs` from :py:meth:`~tensorflow.python.ipu.keras.extensions.SequentialExtension.set_pipelining_options` and